onassar/JavaScript-RemoteURLOpener/README.md

 ```

 Make sure you run this after the DOM has loadded.
 It'll simply add a click event
-listener on any applicable links
+listener on any applicable links and run a `window.open` call against the `href`
+value.